 Sometimes you just want to sit cross-legged on the couch and eat a big bowl of soup.
 Something simple and comforting.
 Something good.
 You need a homemade bowl of soup and you don’t want to go to much fuss to get it.
-Well, here's an easy minestrone that can be made almost any time of year as long as you have some vegetables in the fridge and some broth to make it.
+Well, here's an easy minestrone that can be made almost any time of year, as long as you have a few vegetables in the fridge and some broth to cook them in.

 Whatever the season, I like this soup with potatoes and one or two green vegetables.
 In late summer and fall, it might be swiss chard and green beans.
 In the winter, I'd sub in some hearty spinach and broccoli — and if you froze or canned any vegetables over the summer (peas! zucchini!), this would be the time to use them.